Workshops at ECDL2008

 18 September 2008

-The third edition of the Workshop on Foundations of Digital Libraries continued its outstanding activity in serving as a vehicle for consolidating and expanding the DELOS Reference Model as well for exploring other fundamental aspects of Digital Libraries.
+The third edition of the Workshop on Foundations of Digital Libraries will continue its outstanding activity in serving as a vehicle for consolidating and expanding the DELOS Reference Model as well for exploring other fundamental aspects of Digital Libraries.
 Its ultimate goal is to stimulate a process that can lead to a comprehensive and universally accepted model influencing future activities and development of Digital Library systems.
-To achieve its goals, the workshop focused on modeling the main concepts characterizing the Digital Library universe: Content, User, Functionality, Policy, Quality and Architecture.
-For more information, see www.delos.info/DLFoundations2008
+To achieve its goals, the workshop will focus on modeling the main concepts characterizing the Digital Library universe: Content, User, Functionality, Policy, Quality and Architecture.
+For more information see www.delos.info/DLFoundations2008

 Digital Object Repository Systems in Digital Libraries (DORSDL2)